sodabubblewine/sodabubblewine.github.io/README.md

 2. It occurred to me that philosophy as a science can be defined as that which seperates theory from logic e.g. set theory from its logic.
 This would explain the back and forth between philosophers, logicians, and theoraticians (and experimentalists).

-3. Having completed in [#2025-0830-1409](#2025-0830-1409) the schematic graph abbreviations of logic I turne forward to the order abbreviations.
+3. Having completed in [#2025-0830-1409](#2025-0830-1409) the schematic graph abbreviations of logic I turned forward to the order abbreviations.
-But, before that, I looked back at what I had done thus far and found beautiful room for further simplifying improvements.
+But, before that, I looked back at what I had done thus far and found further simplifying improvements.

-4. Going back to the schematic compositional abbreviations of logc set out in [#2025-0828-2145](#2025-0828-2145) a simplification can be introduced by moving from 'resultant' to an intermediate 'composition' of predicates.
+4. Going back to the schematic compositional abbreviations of logc set out in [#2025-0828-2145](#2025-0828-2145) a simplification can be introduced by moving from 'resultant' to an intermediate predicate functor 'composition'.
-I'm unsettled on the phrase 'composition', but accept that there is room for a definition of its sort in the methods of logic as I give them (that is with respect to a stack based outlook).
+I'm unsettled on the phrase 'composition', but accept that there is room for a definition of its sort in the methods of logic as I give them (that is with a stack based outlook).

 5. The definition of resultants does not change.
-It is still (I had to correct this when looking back at it: it had 'each' where it needed 'some'):
+It is still

     - ‘res j k m F G’ for ‘some j 0 (j bury j+k) and (k drop) F (m prop) G’.

-    It is very unfamiliar for those not already steeped in stack based methods of programming e.g. be they in a high level language like Forth or a low level language like x86 assembly.
+    (I had to correct this when looking back at it: it had 'each' where it needed 'some') It is very unfamiliar for those not already steeped in stack based methods of programming e.g. be they in a high level language like Forth or a low level language like x86 assembly.

-6. I still have to go back and give each schematic predicate functor abbreviation as a predicate abstract abbreviation, but to help explain how resultants work in a stack based world for those not already familiar with them, I'll skip to unraveling the resultant:
+6. To help explain how resultants work in a stack based world for those not already familiar with them, I'll skip to unraveling the resultant:

     1. res j k m F G
     2. some j 0 (j bury j+k) and (k drop) F (m prop) G  (abbreviation)
     3. (j+0 some) (0 pop) (j bury j+k) and (k drop) F (m prop) G (abbreviation)